-The symptoms of ADHD in girls are different than how they look in boys.
-Just like autism and many other mental health differences (or physical health differences, for that matter), diagnostic tools were made for boys.
+ADHD in girls is different.
+Just like autism and many other mental health differences (or physical health differences, for that matter), ADHD diagnostic tools were originally made for boys.

-This means that girls with ADHD and autism are often overlooked and neglected by the systems that are supposed to be there for their support.
+This means that girls with ADHD are often overlooked and neglected by the systems that are supposed to be there for their support.

-And in the case of my daughter, while we are parenting girls with ADHD, the system is failing her and I am angry.
+And in the case of my daughter, while we are parenting girls with ADHD, it has been a struggle to get her the help she needs.

 Our ADHD Journey